 Lincoln Road is one of the best places to celebrate Halloween in South Beach.

-People watch while enjoying an outdoor dining experience at one of the restaurants along the promenade or check it all out from one of the bars along Lincoln Road.
+People watch while enjoying and outdoor dining experience at one of the restaurants along the promenade or check it all out from one the bars along Lincoln Road.

-Best Free Halloween Event in Miami: Not So Spooky Halloween at Gulfstream Park
+Best Free Halloween Event in Miami at Gulfstream Park

 Gulfstream Park Village hosts a series of Halloween events starting with an elaborate station trick-or-treat setup.
 It is one of Miami’s best free Halloween events and a great alternative to traditional neighborhood trick-or-treating.